Monday, June 20, 2022

 So, I visited Biddeford's McArthur Public Library to search through their extensive microfilm collection of vintage local newspapers.
 I located the story of the president's train unplanned stop and brief speech and in addition, read a feature story about a local Biddeford resident, Fred C. Watson, who was a cowboy working for Roosevelt in the Dakotas between 1884 and 1885.
 With much help from Renée L. Burkett, Archivist/Special Collections Librarian, more intriguing information about Fred.
 C. Watson was learned.

 In addition to the Watson materials, Renée showed me the photo that is the first image at the beginning of this post.
 It is an original photograph within the McArthur Library archives.
 On the back of the photo, the description simply had Theodore Roosevelt's name with Congressman Amos Allen in Sanford 1912 written.
-This photo is also of President Roosevelt standing on the platform of a train coach with several others, including a gentleman with a white beard, that is identified as the Maine U S Congressman from Alfred, Amos Allen.
+This photo is also of President Roosevelt standing on the platform of a train coach with several others, including a gentleman with a white beard, who is identified as the Maine U S Congressman from Alfred, Amos Allen.

 I'm somewhat familiar with the train stations in the Sanford-Springvale area.
 I looked at the photo and replied to Renée that Sanford didn't have a railroad station.
 Springvale has the railroad station for servicing Sanford and Springvale, and the background in the photo did not look anything like the area surrounding the Springvale railroad station, even back in the early 1900s.
 I continued and said that I didn't think that photo was taken in 1912 either.
 I said I would reach out to Harland Eastman at the Sanford-Springvale Historical Society and see what he has to say.